mrapp-ke/Boomer-Datasets/README.md

 *Andre Elisseeff and Jason Weston.
 A kernel method for multi-labelled classification.
 In Advances in Neural Information Processing Systems, 14: pp. 681–687, 2001.*

 This dataset contains micro-array expressions and phylogenetic profiles for 2,417 yeast genes.
 Each gene is annoted with a subset of 14 functional categories (e.g., metabolism, energy, etc.) of the top-level of the functional catalogue.

+### Yelp

+*H. Sajnani, V. Saini, K. Kumar, E. Gabrielova, P. Choudary, C. Lopes.
+Classifying Yelp reviews into relevant categories.
+Technical Report, 2013.*

+This dataset has been obtained from more than 10.000 user reviews and ratings about business and services on Yelp.
+It is concerned with categorizing whether the food, service, ambiance, deals and price of one of these business are good or not.